Let Your Children Soar: Teach Your Kids Responsible Travel

 What is “Responsible Travel”?

 Responsible travel is far more than the phrase “Take only pictures; leave only footprints.”
 It is an attitude that goes to the core of our travels.
-It is recognising the local impact of your travel — both your impact on the local community, and the impact it will inevitably have on you.
+It is recognizing the local impact of your travel — both your impact on the local community, and the impact it will inevitably have on you.
 That’s what makes it so important to teach kids.
 If they understand how to travel responsibly from a young age, they will carry the insight of a global community with them for all of their future travel.

 Research from SYTA shows that travel provides a greater depth of understanding for the world around us which in turn can improve educational growth.
 But if you’re here reading World Footprints, then you likely already know about the benefits of travel.
 And it is not only feasible but also essential to teach these same lessons to kids.